Gitty-McHubface/sdc-project2/README.md

 | Fully connected		|    43   									|
 | Softmax				|   									|

-After increasing the number of training epochs, I thought that the model might be overfitting the training data set due to the 11% difference between the training and validation set accuracy.
-I added dropout regularization and continued to fine tune the hyperparameters until the network returned the result below.
+After increasing the number of training epochs and lowering the learning rate, I thought that the model might be overfitting the training data set due to the 100% accuracy and an 11% difference with validation set accuracy.
+I added dropout regularization and continued to fine tune the hyperparameters until the model returned the result below.

-The model was trained using the TensorFlow AdamOptimizer to reduce the cross entropy loss function.
+The network was trained using the TensorFlow AdamOptimizer to minimize the cross entropy loss function.
 The following hyperparameter values yielded the best results.

 **_Weight initialization:_**
 * mean = 0